gxxxid/assignment7_connon/README.md

 To run program, go to week 13 and download all the content, and run main program Cannon_with_modification.py modificationns were edited in a module called modification.py containing all the game objects.

-We have the recording of the project under week 13
+We have the recording of the project on the same area as the Week 13 and the UML

 __Group Members:__
 Natalia Jauregui